Undergraduate Medical Education (UGME) Awards

 Doctors Manitoba Student Leadership Prize

-This fund is offered to support a student who is actively engaged in supporting undergraduate medical students as member of Manitoba’s medical profession.
+- To be eligible for the Doctors Manitoba Student Leadership Prize, the student must be actively engaged in supporting undergraduate medical students as a member of Manitoba's medical profession.

-• Nominee submits a statement (max.
-500 words) describing their accomplishments in the area of student leadership, which may include one or more of the following:
+The nominee must submit a statement, limited to a maximum of 500 words, describing their accomplishments in the area of student leadership.
+The statement should highlight one or more of the following achievements:

-• How they have advocated for improved access to or raising awareness of significant health issues, and/or
+- Advocating for improved access to healthcare or raising awareness of significant health issues.

-• How they have contributed to the professional and political bodies that have a positive impact on student life, such as the MMSA, the CFMS or the like
+- Contributing to professional and political organizations that positively impact student life, such as the MMSA or the CFMS.

 Dr. John Embil Award for Excellence in Clinical Infectious Diseases

-The purpose of this fund is to encourage interest in, and to recognize excellence in, the study of infectious disease.
+- The purpose of this award is to foster and reward excellence in the study of infectious diseases.

-The award is presented to the graduating student, who:
+The award is presented to a graduating student who meets the following criteria:

-• has demonstrated a commitment to the field of infectious diseases
+- Demonstrates a strong commitment to the field of infectious diseases.

-• is judged by the selection committee to have future potential in this field
+- Judged by the selection committee to have future potential in the field of infectious diseases.

 Required documentation:

-• Two reference letters from faculty members that are familiar with applicant’s accomplishments in the field of infectious diseases
+- Two reference letters: Two faculty members familiar with the applicant's accomplishments in the field of infectious diseases should provide reference letters.

-• One page summary of five most relevant achievements with a brief description of each achievement
+- One-page summary: A summary of the applicant's five most relevant achievements, along with a brief description of each achievement.

 Fairgrieve Mcbane Award

-The purpose of this convocation prize is to recognize the academic achievements of graduating students in the Max Rady College of Medicine.
+The Fairgrieve Mcbane Award is a convocation prize designed to acknowledge the academic accomplishments of graduating students in the Max Rady College of Medicine.

 Required documentation:

-• Classmate or faculty submits a nomination letter with a brief description outlining why nominee is a suitable candidate to receive this award
+- Nomination letter: A classmate or faculty member should submit a nomination letter that includes a brief description explaining why the nominee is a suitable candidate for receiving this award.

 James Walker Wood, MD Convocation Prize in Family Medicine

-This is a prize for a student who has demonstrated excellence in his or her performance during the family medicine rotation and has been accepted to the family medicine program (any stream) at the University of Manitoba.
+The James Walker Wood, MD Convocation Prize in Family Medicine is an award presented to a graduating student who has demonstrated excellence during their family medicine rotation and has been accepted into the family medicine program at the University of Manitoba.

-• Has demonstrated leadership qualities and involvement in extra-curricular activities such as medical research, community participation, music, drama, etc.
+- Have demonstrated leadership qualities and involvement in extracurricular activities, such as medical research, community participation, music, drama, etc.

-• Has demonstrated interest and leadership in the field of family medicine which could include participation in the sweat program, the northern summer student work program, rural family medicine interest groups, etc.
+- Have shown interest and leadership in the field of family medicine through participation in programs like the sweat program, the northern summer student work program, rural family medicine interest groups, etc.

-• Has excelled in core and elective family medicine rotations
+- Have excelled in both core and elective family medicine rotations.

-Preference will be given to a candidate who is from a rural community and/or has expressed interest in rural family medicine.
+- Preference will be given to candidates from rural communities or those who have expressed an interest in rural family medicine.

 Required documentation:

-• Self-nominee, classmate or faculty submits a letter explaining why nominee is a suitable candidate to receive this prize.
+- Letter of nomination: A self-nomination, classmate, or faculty member should submit a letter explaining why the nominee is a suitable candidate to receive this prize.

-• Nominee submits statement describing accomplishments and interest in the field of family medicine (maximum 500 words);
+- Write a statement (maximum 500 words) describing your accomplishments and interest in the field of family medicine.

-• Letter of support from a practicing family physician
+- Request a letter of support from a practicing family physician.

 Katherine Klassen Memorial Award